Maeotians: Identity

+Ukrainian archaeologists and modern Hellenists claim that Maeotians were ancient Greeks who established colonies in Maeotia.
+A Greek historian Apostolos Vakalopoulos claimed that Greeks settled in the south of present-day Donbas and later established colonies on the coast of Kuban.
+He did not contest the possibility of Greeks intermixing with the local Sarmatians.

 Karl Eichwald claimed that the Maeotians originated as a "Hindu" (Indian) colony, but this view is rejected by the majority of scholars.
-Soviet archaeologists, historians, and ethnographers concluded the Maeotians were one of the Circassian tribes.
-The Cambridge Ancient History classifies the Maeotians as either of a people of Cimmerian ancestry or as Caucasian aboriginals.
+Soviet archaeologists, historians, and ethnographers concluded that the Maeotians were one of the Circassian tribes.
+The Cambridge Ancient History classifies the Maeotians as either a people of Cimmerian ancestry or as Caucasian aboriginals.

-History
+Early history

-The earliest known reference is from the logographer Hellanicus of Lesbos.
+The earliest known reference to Moesia is from the logographer Hellanicus of Lesbos.
 According to Strabo, the Maeotians lived partly on fish and partly from agriculture but were as warlike as their nomadic neighbors.
 These wild hordes were sometimes tributary to the factor at the River Tanais (the present-day Don) and at other times to the Bosporani.
 In later times, especially under Pharnaces II, Asander, and Polemon I, the Bosporan Kingdom extended as far as the Tanais.